plaktos/CuteCards/README.md

 # How can I use this

-You can either build from source or download one of the releases in the release tab.
+You can either build from source or download one of the [releases](https://github.com/plaktos/CuteCards/releases).

 # How do I build this?